 Balancing Sound Levels

 Balancing sound levels is essential.
-Too loud can be jarring.
-Too soft might go unnoticed.
-Aim for a balanced mix that doesn’t drown out dialogue or other important audio.
+Too loud can be jarring, and too soft might go unnoticed.
+Aim for a balanced mix that doesn’t use dialogue or other important audio.

-Start by adjusting the volume of sound effects relative to dialogue and background music.
-Using a sound meter can help.
+Start by adjusting the sound effects relative to the dialogue and background music.
+A sound meter can help.
 The goal?
-A harmonious blend where every element coexists without clashing.
+A harmonious blend in which every element coexists without clashing.

 I once overdid it with a thunder sound effect.
-It was so loud that you couldn’t hear the character’s dialogue.
-Lesson learned: always listen carefully to your mix and adjust levels as needed.
+It was so loud that you couldn’t hear the characters.
+Lesson learned: Always listen carefully to your mix and adjust levels as needed.

 Timing and Placement of Sound Effects